projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-trace-log.rst

 #####################################

-Both Trace and Log are built on top of a mechanism named shared buffer (Sbuf).
+Both Trace and Log are built on top of a mechanism named shared buffer (sbuf).

 Shared Buffer
 *************

 Shared Buffer is a ring buffer divided into predetermined-size slots.
-There are two use scenarios of Sbuf:
+There are two use scenarios of sbuf:

 - sbuf can serve as a lockless ring buffer to share data from ACRN HV to Service VM in non-overwritten mode.
 (Writing will fail if an overrun